Azure/AKS-Construction/README.md

 <img align="right" width="450"  src="docs/images/helper-presets.jpg">

-&nbsp;&nbsp;&nbsp;Select your base `Operational` and `Security` Principles using the presets that have been designed from field experiance
+&nbsp;&nbsp;&nbsp;Select your base `Operational` and `Security` Principles using the presets that have been designed from field experience

 >If following Azure's **Enterprise Scale** methodology, select  `Enterprise Scale` and select your environment type)